francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 A QUIC packet carrying an SID frame means that the frames following the SID frames in the packet payload are part of a FEC source symbol.
 The SID of this symbol is represented by the only field of the SID frame.
-A packet cannot contain more than one SID frame.
+A packet MUST NOT contain more than one SID frame.
 A packet whose payload is FEC-protected MUST contain a SID frame whose SID field is the SID of the related source symbol.
-This alternative has one drawback: the SID frame is related to its containing packet.
-The SID frame is thus not idempotent.
+This alternative has one drawback: the SID frame is not idempotent since it is related to its containing packet.
 An example of the use of the SID frame is shown in {{fig-sid-frame-example}}.